 “I was in the wave and he hit me on the head to steal it.
 He didn’t expect me to object.”

 My new friend rolls off his board, showing me the skag on the bottom.
 “You don’t wanna be run over by this at 25 miles per hour.”

 “Take a hint, kid.
 The other side of the pier is black-balled for swimmers and boogie boards only.
 You’re in the way here.”

 To confirm his opinion, the lifeguard tower comes alive with a personal announcement, “Attention, swimmer in the water.
 This area is reserved for board surfing only.
-Exit the water and walk to the south side of the pier.
+Exit the water and walk south side of the pier.
 If you do not exit immediately, you are subject to arrest.”